elliotherriman/calico/documentation/getting started.md

 If your game doesn't load, then something probably went a little wrong.
 Which is totally fine!
 Just click Window, then Toggle Developer Tools.
 A panel will open, and it'll show you some text.
 If it's yellow or red, then something's gone wrong.
 Usually, I just Google whatever message it gives me, and figure it out from there.

 If nothing comes up... well, that's a little harder.
 First, make sure that Catmint and Calico are both working by trying to load a fresh copy of the Calico template.
 If that's broken, please let me know.
 If it works, then try commenting out any lines you've recently tweaked from your project file.
-You can do that by pretending a line with `//`, like so.
+You can do that by prepending a line with `//`, like so.

 ```js
 // import "./patches/preload.js";